North Jutland Region: Economy

 The gross domestic product (GDP) of the region was €26.1 billion in 2018, accounting for 8.7% of Denmark's economic output.
 The GDP per capita adjusted for purchasing power was €33,200 or 110% of the EU27 average in the same year.

+Transport

+Aalborg Airport is the region's main airport, it is the third-busiest airport in Denmark behind Copenhagen Airport and Billund Airport.
+The airport provides direct routes to destinations in parts of Denmark, The Netherlands, Norway, Spain, and Turkey, along with seasonal flights to additional Spanish destinations, Greece and Greenland.
+It handed more than 1.4 million passengers a year.